 If there is a deemed distribution, such distribution will be taxable as a dividend to the extent of our current and accumulated earnings and profits, and thereafter as a return of capital or capital gain in accordance with the tax rules applicable to corporate distributions.
-To the extent taxable as a dividend, such dividend may not be eligible for the reduced rates of tax applicable to certain dividends paid to non-corporate U.S. holders or the dividends-received deduction applicable to certain dividends paid to corporate U.S. holders as further described below.
+To the extent taxable as a dividend, such dividend may not be eligible for the reduced rates of tax applicable to certain dividends paid to non-corporate U.S. holders or the dividends-received deduction applicable to certain dividends below.
 Generally, a holder's adjusted tax basis in a note will be increased to the extent any such constructive distribution is treated as a dividend.